risawitama/verbose-potato/README.md

-## What do you call a nervous javelin thrower?
-Shakespeare.
+## They're making a movie about clocks.
+It's about time